-WOOD FINISHES / CARE & MAINTENANCE //
+WOOD CARE & MAINTENANCE //

 PRECAUTIONS, CARE AND MAINTENANCE //

-Though we find each finish to be durable as well as acquiring the "look" we desire for our products, no finish is indestructible by any means and requires care and consideration to maintain it’s lifespan.
+Though we find each finish to be durable as well as acquiring the sheen we desire for our products, no finish is indestructible by any means and requires care and consideration to maintain it’s lifespan.
 You are responsible for the upkeep of your table which will last generations if properly cared for.

-We also always recommend using protective precautions when using your table for the longevity of the finish.
+We also highly recommend using protective precautions when using your table for the longevity of the finish.
 Using coasters under glasses will prevent water/liquid "rings" from disturbing the finish.
 Though setting a glass atop the wood will not cause water rings to form instantly, leaving glasses for several hours or overnight can cause water stains or rings to form from precipitation on any wood finish.
 Placemats and hot pads will also prevent heat from compromising the finish as well.

 Also please DO NOT use plastic/polycarbonate covers as this has proven to mar the finished surfaces.